About the Exhibition

-Inclusive Arts Vermont invited Vermont artists with disabilities to participate in MASKED, the organization’s upcoming visual arts exhibition.
-Currently, applications are being reviewed, and the artwork for the exhibition is being selected.
+Inclusive Arts Vermont invited Vermont artists with disabilities to participate in MASKED.

 Artists were asked to submit works that represented their interpretation of the theme of MASKED.
 The theme arose in early moments of the global pandemic, but like many words, “masked” has nuanced and layered meanings.
 Possibilities for interpretation could include wearing masks, masking and identity, cultural masks, and so much more.
 Inclusive Arts Vermont encouraged artists to interpret the theme and its meaning as broadly as it takes to inspire their creativity.

-MASKED offers participating artists opportunities to be featured in statewide publicity, build larger audiences for their work, and receive technical assistance in the professional documentation and presentation of their work.
+MASKED offered participating artists opportunities to be featured in statewide publicity, build larger audiences for their work, and receive technical assistance in the professional documentation and presentation of their work.

-All exhibition host galleries are physically accessible and the exhibition will provide accessible program and communication features coordinated by Inclusive Arts Vermont.
-This includes, but is not limited to: verbal descriptions, audio tours, large print, braille, and gallery tours.
+All exhibition host galleries were physically accessible and the exhibitions provided accessible program and communication features coordinated by Inclusive Arts Vermont.
+This included, but was not limited to: verbal descriptions, audio tours, large print, braille, and gallery tours.

 Jury Members for the art selection process: